Einstein–Szilard letter: Delivery

 During the Napoleonic wars a young American inventor came to the French emperor and offered to build a fleet of steamships with the help of which Napoleon could, in spite of the uncertain weather, land in England.
 Ships without sails?
 This seemed to the great Corsican so impossible that he sent [Robert] Fulton away ....
 Had Napoleon shown more imagination and humility at that time, the history of the nineteenth century would have taken a different course.

-According to Sachs, after considering the implication of this tale, FDR called for an aide to bring a bottle of brandy from Napoleon's time, which he poured into two glasses for himself and Sachs.
+According to Sachs, after considering the implication of this tale, Roosevelt called for an aide to bring a bottle of brandy from Napoleon's time, which he poured into two glasses for himself and Sachs.
 Then the president remarked, "Alex, what you are after is to see that the Nazis don't blow us up?"
-Sachs replied, "Precisely."
-Roosevelt turned to his attache, General Ewin "Pa" Watson, and declared, "Pa, this requires action!"
+Sachs replied: "Precisely."
+Roosevelt turned to Watson, his attaché, and declared, "Pa, this requires action!"

 Roosevelt sent a reply thanking Einstein, and informing him:

 I found this data of such import that I have convened a Board consisting of the head of the Bureau of Standards and a chosen representative of the Army and Navy to thoroughly investigate the possibilities of your suggestion regarding the element of uranium.

 Einstein sent two more letters to Roosevelt, on March 7, 1940, and April 25, 1940, calling for action on nuclear research.
 Szilard drafted a fourth letter for Einstein's signature that urged the President to meet with Szilard to discuss policy on nuclear energy.
 Dated March 25, 1945, it did not reach Roosevelt before his death on April 12, 1945.